tork-a/openrtm_tutorial/README.rst

 -----------------------------------------
 Please do NOT modify `.html` (that you find under doc/_build, doc/locale) files directly.
 Instead, add changes to `doc/*.rst` files.

 Those `.rst` files are currently written in Japanese only, but English is available too for the generated `.html`.
-That said, currently there's no way to update the document BY typing in English.
+Please follow the instruction below for how to update the English document.

 To update tutorial html
 -------------------------